Course Content & Curriculum Links

 - For specific curriculum areas, instruction delivery must be differentiated in pace, amount of review and practice, and organisation of content presentation

 Our classes are fast paced, with few repetitions for review and practice, simply because these students do not need the same number of repetitions in order to learn a new skill or concept.

 PLANNING PROCEDURES FOR PROGRAMS

 The first stage of our planning process is the identification of a broad high interest topic for the term.
 This topic must be broad in order to cater for different strengths and interests of the students.
-For Term One 2017, our Monday and Friday programs are Social Sciences based, whereas our Wednesday and Thursday programs are STEM based.

 Once the topic has been chosen, we use the Australian Curriculum to guide the planning of the sequence of lessons for the term.
 Please note, though, that one of the requirements for the design of a defensible curriculum for gifted students is that the activities chosen should be ones that would NOT be suitable for their chronological peers.
 Therefore, content and activities chosen must be challenging enough to extend even the most able of our students, yet able to be adapted to suit our younger or less able (but still gifted!) students.